The 25 Best Online Bachelor’s in Cybercrime Programs

 The ECSU cyber crimes degree requires a total of 127 credit hours, with substantial flexibility for elective credits.
 Since any technology department credit can be counted toward the required 18 elective credit hours, students have more opportunity to tailor their degrees than most schools.

 This technology department offers a variety of grants and projects to financially support student research.
 Hewlett–Packard, for instance, helps fund research to improve laboratory environments, introduce young students to the field, and further develop existing research programs around the country.

 Located in Providence, Rhode Island, Johnson & Wales University offers a competitive bachelor’s degree in organizational risk and cyber security management.
 This BS in business administration teaches students essential management skills as they pertain to cyber security.
 From fraud, information theft, computer hacking, and terrorism, JWU graduates work to prevent any cyber activity that may disrupt normal workplace operations.

-Within the 11-week semesters, students take a variety of risk management courses, such as business management, cyber security, law, accounting, and human resource management.
+Within the 11–week semesters, students take a variety of risk management courses, such as business management, cyber security, law, accounting, and human resource management.
 Johnson & Wales University specializes in fraud examination, information security, cyber crimes, enterprise risk management, risk analysis, and loss prevention.
 Many students in this program acquire a minor concentration in human resource management to grow their qualifications before entering their career field.
 This minor, which can be integrated with the major curriculum, consists of 22.5 credit hours.
-Full-time students are able to complete the full 180-credit hour degree in cyber security in four years.
+Full–time students can complete the full 180–credit hour degree in cyber security in four years.